dpck/depack/documentary/3-0-commonjs.md

 <!-- Yes it's crazy.
 Yes you know what you're doing when importing a package.
 But thank the _Node.JS_ authors for making this decision.
 I don't know how you are going to program now, because programming involves using IDE for hints, and then testing before the actual build process, and these 2 things are not satisfied, by either _VSCode_ which does not show hints for `commonJs.default` and `commonJs.default.named`, or _Babel_ which is usually setup for testing. -->

 <table>
+<tr><th colspan="2">Default importing of CommonJS module works by assigning the default export to the default import and named exports as its properties.</th></tr>
 <!-- block-start -->
 <tr><td>